 Eager to explore the world?
 So am I!
 I started going on a bunch of virtual tours of famous places and loved them so much that I thought I’d share my favorites with you.
-Here are the 15 BEST virtual tours of historic sites I found from around the world.
+Here are the 15 BEST virtual tours of historic sites around the world.
+ALL are interactive 360 videos or photos.
 These top tourist destinations will wow you!

 This post is part of a best-of series of virtual tours.
 Find more incredible virtual tours, including national parks and waterfalls around the world, wildlife encounters, awesome cities, and crazy adventure travel.

 Historic sites make for the best museums and the best storytellers, hey?
 By simply standing in a room or overlooking the ruins of days past, you’re immediately transported to another time.
 Another person’s experiences.
-And these interactive virtual tours take you right there … past the tourist ribbon and face to face with history.
-I hope you find them as inspiring as I do!
+And these interactive virtual tours take you right there … past the throngs of tourists and face to face with history.
+I hope you find these virtual tours of historic sites as inspiring as I do!

-Now, if you don’t see a virtual tour of the famous place you’re looking for, continue to the Summary and Resources section at the bottom.
-There you’ll find links to sites with more virtual tours of other amazing tourist destinations.
+Now, if you don’t see the historic site virtual tour you’re looking for, continue to the Summary and Resources section at the bottom.
+There you’ll find links to more virtual tours of historic sites and other amazing tourist destinations.

 Or, go ahead and plan your next trip.
 (Or a few … I have!)